Network detection and response: Moving beyond IDPS and NTA

 End-to-end visibility: Monitoring remote, cloud environments, and BYOD

 Contextual end-to-end network visibility is what helps security systems monitor and analyze network traffic and get a comprehensive view of the devices and users in a network.
 This not only helps detect threats but also enables transparency into what data is being transferred across the network, which users are active on the network, and what applications the users interact with.
-With organizations moving to hybrid and cloud-first strategies, NDR solutions provide the required visibility into multiple environments.
+With organizations moving to hybrid and cloud-first strategies, NDR tool provides the required visibility into multiple environments.

 Lateral movement allows threats to masquerade as normal network traffic or even gain administrative access.
 This can lead to stolen credentials and device data.
 While IDPS was once the go-to solution for lateral movement detection, the method is now becoming obsolete.
 Traffic monitoring is limited to what passes through the network's firewall and relies primarily on signatures.
 Setting thresholds for hosts to detect lateral movement does not work in large organizations, as there is no one threshold that fits every individual host.
 Behavior analysis combined with ML lets NDR monitor the network on a per-host basis.